Skip to main content

 • We build for the long term and don’t just focus on the release date and the week after.
 And that’s a good thing!
 This means that you sometimes will be disappointed in streams within a couple of days but there is no need to worry.

-• Not all our releases are successful, sometimes we have made an equal amount of work for two similar releases, where one took off and the other one didn’t.
+• Not all of our releases are successful, sometimes we have done an equal amount of work for two similar releases, where one took off and the other one didn’t.
 We are not in control of the results, only our efforts in increasing our network, resources, and tools to reach out to our artists.

 • We often deliver quite consistent results.
 It’s because we have pretty solid processes.
 However, this will sometimes make us feel rigid or slow.

-• Our distribution phase is at least 45 days from all key deliverables are completed and approved until the release date.
+• Our distribution phase is at least 45 days from all key deliverables being completed and approved until the release date.
 We always get this question so it’s better to be upfront from the beginning.
 This is why.

 • We have a monetary margin on the projects we do taking fewer risks than traditional labels.
-This is in order for us to keep investing in our business and to have a margin if things don’t go as expected and makes it possible to take on upcoming artists early in their careers.
+This is for us to keep investing in our business and to have a margin if things don’t go as expected and make it possible to take on upcoming artists early in their careers.
 We always strive to keep our projects as slim and efficient as possible and that’s why the last couple of years we have made an overall +-0 result for the business or a slightly negative result.
 We are a business and have a goal to make a profit but not in absurdum, and it’s not our highest priority.

 • A project with us will probably be a slower process than if you go alone.
 Stating the quote.
 “If you want to go fast, go alone.
 If you want to go far go with a team”.

 • We expect that you as an artist shall do a lot of work on the project yourself.
-This is in order to optimize the costs of a project.
+This is to optimize the costs of a project.
 If we have to do everything it would probably be quite costly.
 We focus only on the things that we believe we can make a big difference by doing and some things are simply better and more efficient if you do them yourself.

 • We give honest feedback according to the feedback process.
 Sometimes you won’t agree with us and that’s fine.
 You should know that we always mean well and have no intention to hurt your feelings.
 If you don’t want any feedback that’s fine as well, as long as we know about it beforehand.